micharbet/CLE/Feedback.md

 (DRAFT)
 # I want to hear from you!
-          Really
+          Really!!

-- Watch & Star on Gitlab (URL)
+- Watch & Star the project on Gitlab https://github.com/micharbet/CLE
-- Give a like nad discuss on Facebook (URL)
+- Give a like & discuss on Facebook (URL)

-Also use featured module mod-feedback.
+- Repurt bugs
+- Donate at PayPal (micharbet@gmail.com)